 | Mismatch repair (MMR) | 10²–10³× | After replication completes |

-Mismatch repair (MMR) is executed by MutS/MutL proteins (MSH2/MLH1 in humans) that scan newly synthesized DNA, detect mismatches, excise a region around them, and resynthesize correctly.
-Inherited mutations in MMR genes cause Lynch syndrome — one of the most common hereditary cancer predispositions, markedly increasing risk of colorectal, endometrial, and other cancers.
+Mismatch repair (MMR) is executed by MutS/MutL (MSH2/MLH1 in humans) that scan newly synthesized , detect mismatches, excise a region around them, and resynthesize correctly.
+Inherited in MMR cause Lynch syndrome — one of the most common hereditary cancer predispositions, markedly increasing risk of colorectal, endometrial, and other cancers.

 Replication and Cancer

-Replication errors that escape all repair mechanisms become permanent mutations.
+Replication errors that escape all repair mechanisms become permanent .
 Most are neutral or deleterious.
-A small fraction are oncogenic — activating growth-promoting genes or inactivating tumor suppressors.
+A small fraction are oncogenic — activating growth-promoting or inactivating tumor suppressors.

-- Heterochromatin (tightly packed, late-replicating regions) tends to have higher mutation rates
+- Heterochromatin (tightly packed, late-replicating regions) tends to have higher rates

-- Transcriptionally active regions are often better maintained (transcription-coupled repair)
+- Transcriptionally active regions are often better maintained (-coupled repair)

-- Mutational signatures — characteristic patterns of mutations — reflect different replication error types, mutagen exposures, and repair deficiencies.
-The COSMIC Mutational Signatures catalog (v3.4+) contains >80 validated signatures used in cancer genome analysis.
+- Mutational signatures — characteristic patterns of — reflect different replication error types, mutagen exposures, and repair deficiencies.
+The COSMIC Mutational Signatures catalog (v3.4+) contains >80 validated signatures used in cancer analysis.

 S Phase and the Cell Cycle Connection

-The replication machinery is thus not just a copying mechanism — it is deeply integrated with the cell's quality control, damage sensing, and division control systems.
+The replication machinery is thus not just a copying mechanism — it is deeply integrated with the 's quality control, damage sensing, and division control systems.